just-nibble/wallp-switch/README.md

 <h3 align="center">wallp-switch</h3>

   <p align="center">
-    A utility that randomly switches KDE your wallpaper
+    A utility that randomly switches your desktop your wallpaper
     <br />
     <a href="https://github.com/just-nibble/wallp-switch"><strong>Explore the docs »</strong></a>
     <br />